aws-samples/amazon-sagemaker-custom-container/README.md

 ## (Optional) Launch EC2 Instance

-**If you used CloudFormation to launch EC2 instance, skip this section.**
+**If you used CloudFormation to launch Cloud9 to build Docker container, skip this section.**

 <details>
 <summary><strong>EC2 Instance Launch Instructions (expand for details)</strong></summary><p>